What we do

 Over the years we have developed and run programs for firms including:

 Most employers want your background to reflect a deep personal interest in the field you are looking to join.
 For trading, it’s often enough just to show that you were actively managing a portfolio for a meaningful length of time.
-Details of our seventh annual trading competition will be announced in mid September.
+To provide that filter we have been running annual trading competitions since 2011.

 Beyond trading, we have identified three areas where the industry has a persistent appetite for graduate hires – and consistently struggles to find suitable candidates: